Taking the Heat Off a Café – Part 2

 And this is mine . . .

 Let me share my two-cents worth of idea on this subject.
 Actually, what we are discussing here is ventilation which is one of the item in HVAC (Heating, Ventilation and Air-Conditioning).
-Ventilation is a factor that is directly affected by the number of air changes occurring in a certain space per unit time.
+We found a found a heating and cooling company here and they explained how ventilation is a factor that is directly affected by the number of air changes occurring in a certain space per unit time.
 The higher the number of air changes the better the ventilation.

 Applying the definition of ventilation to a lanshop, one must compute the total volume of space inside it, L x W x H (in cubic feet, during my time) and multiply by the number of air changes that you want per minute (example, a bar with many smoking customers need 10 air changes per minute) in order to arrive at the CFM (cubic feet per minute) rating of the exhaust fan needed.